1860 civil conflict in Mount Lebanon and Damascus: Leadup to war

 In March, April and May 1860, numerous acts of murder, looting and skirmishing took place across the mixed Christian-Druze districts of southern Mount Lebanon in the Druze-run sector of the Double Qaimaqamate.
 According to the historian Leila Terazi Fawaz, the initial acts were "random and unpredictable enough to seem more the acts of lawless men than a calculated war against other sects, especially since banditry was always part of the objective".

 In March, the father of a Catholic monastery in Aammiq was murdered and the monastery looted, and soon, a Druze man from Ainab allegedly murdered a Christian man from Abadiyeh.
 Those acts fuelled a cycle of revenge attacks that significantly increased in frequency by April.

 In April, two Druze men were murdered in the vicinity of Beirut, followed by the killing of three Christians outside of Sidon.
 Two Christians from Jezzine were murdered at Khan Iqlim al-Shumar by Druze from Hasbaya on 26 April, and the next day, another four Christians were murdered in Katuli.
 On 11 May, Christians from Katuli murdered two Druzes at the Nahr al-Assal River, and three days later, two Druzes from Chouf were murdered near Sidon.
 The tit-for-tat killings continued, rendering most of the roads of Mount Lebanon unsafe for travellers.

+Makdisi argues that this early violence also began to reshape the social geography of Mount Lebanon.
+Areas appeared in which Christians were afraid to travel and others where Druzes and Muslims feared entering, weakening older cross-confessional ties and increasingly associating security with communal separation.

 Around the end of May, Christians reported to the European consuls that killings of their co-religionists occurred in the districts of Beqaa, Arqub and Gharb.
 The Maronite clergy communicated to one another their increasing concerns on the violence and the need to end it, but some clergymen believed that the cycle of retaliatory attacks would not stop.

 With Maronite militias launching raids into Metn and Shahin's forces making incursions into the Gharb area west of Beirut, the Druze muqata'jis held a war council in Moukhtara in which the Jumblatti factions and their more hawkish Yazbaki counterparts agreed to appoint Sa'id Jumblatt as their overall commander.

+According to historian Ussama Makdisi, the increasingly secterian mobilisation did not produce internally unified Chirstian and Druze blocks.
+Neither did Bishop Tobia Aoun nor Sa'id fully controlled the events on the ground, and commoners frequently defied the orders of the elites who claimed to represent their communities.